Two Pieces of Nuts: Belarus

-In a Belarussian tale titled "Два у кораб арэшкі" ("Two Nuts in a Ship"), three daughters of a couple go to a banya.
+In a Belarusian tale titled "Два у кораб арэшкі" ("Two Nuts in a Ship"), three daughters of a couple go to a banya.
 A king, passing by with his retinue, notices the sounds from the bathhouse and orders a servant to check on it.
 The servant goes to investigate and overhears the girls' conversation: the elder boasts she can cover the whole world, the second that she can sew for the whole world with a single thread, and the third wants to marry the king and promises to bear him twin sons, one with the Moon and stars on the front, and the second with the Sun on the forehead.
 The next day, the king returns and takes the youngest sister for wife.
 Some time later, war erupts, and the king departs, leaving his wife under her elder sisters' care.
 Jealous of their cadette's fortune, they falsify a series of letter to the king, informing she gave birth to puppies, and also forge some king's letter with an order to expel the queen and her sons into the world.
 The false orders are carried out, and the disgraced queen, with her twins, has to beg for alms for a living, and hides her sons' astral birthmarks with caps.
 After some five or six years, the queen takes the children to a lake, intending to drown them, but the boys plead that they can still return to their father.
 Meanwhile, the king, their father, is holding a ball, and invited everyone.
 The beggar queen asks for a maidservant to spend the night in the kitchen, and the maidservant agrees.
 The boys eat and drink to sate their hunger and thirst.
 Later, the king sends for a large boat containing nuts inside, and promises to give half of the kingdom to whoever solves the riddle.
 Many try and do not.
 Back to the kitchen, the boys tell their mother they can solve the riddle, and the maidservant allows them to go to the ball.
 The twins count the nuts while interlacing their mother's story, and reveal their shining birthmarks after they finish.
 The king, discovering the truth, executes his sisters-in-law and restores his wife and children to his side.
 Belarusian folklorists Kostantin P. Kabashnikov and Galina A. Bartashevich classified the tale as East Slavic tale type SUS 707.